vanessamathebula/numberFormatter/README.md

 ## Folder Structure

 - **R**
-  Contains the actual scripts that create the function, test the function, and practically apply the function.
+  Contains the actual scripts that create the function (number_to_words.R) , test the function (test_script.R()), and practically apply the function (number_conversion_example.R).
+  All these three use different datasets.
+These datasets are saved in the data folder.

 - **tests**
   This subfolder contains the unit tests for the `number_to_words()` function.